chrisracicot/chrisracicot/README.md

 ---

-## Education
+# Education:

-## Diploma in Software Development
+# Diploma in Software Development
 Southern Alberta Institute of Technology (SAIT) Expected Graduation: 2025

-## Bachelor of Communications and Culture, Minor in Economics
+# Bachelor of Communications and Culture, Minor in Economics
 University of Calgary, 2010

-## Introduction to Social Work in Canada Course
+# Introduction to Social Work in Canada Course
 University of Calgary, 2022

 ---

-## Work Experience:
+# Work Experience:

-## Administrative Assistant
+# Administrative Assistant
 Men-In-Kilts
 Aug 2014 – Nov 2015